bevyengine/bevy-website/content/news/2022-11-12-bevy-0.9/index.md

 "game::Team": A,
 ```

 Also note that Bevy Reflect didn't even directly support enums until **Bevy 0.9**.
 Older versions of Bevy required using `#[reflect_value]` in combination with normal serde for enums, which was much more complicated.
-See the Reflect Enum section of this blog post for details!
+See the [Enum Reflection](#enum-reflection) section of this blog post for details!

 ### Nicer Tuples